 The requirements in clause 9.9.6 do not apply if the PRS configuration given by higher layer paramters NR-DL-PRS-AssistanceData exceeds any of the UE measurement capabilities given by NR-DL-PRS-ResourcesCapability in NR-DL-AoD-ProvideCapabilities, and it is up to UE implementation which PRS resources are measured, subject to UE measurement capabilities.

 If handover occurs while PRS-RSRPP measurements are being performed then the UE shall complete the ongoing PRS-RSRPP measurements session.
 The PRS-RSRPP measurement period can be longer.
 The UE shall meet the PRS-RSRPP measurement accuracy requirements in clause 10.1.x.

+If during the measurement period of one or more positioning frequency layers, the PPW is reconfigured, the PRS-RSRP measurement period can be longer.

 Editor’s Note: Section 9.9.6.6 will be revisited to capture the agreement from stage 2 running CR in RAN2.